Biomedical Science (Graduate Diploma) - Pre-MSc, GradDip

 In addition to the lecture courses and tutorials, problem based learning (PBL) using clinical scenarios is used for at least one module.

-Students will also be given the opportunity to undertake an independent non-experimental research project, supervised and supported by a member of staff.
-Web-based learning using the University’s virtual learning environment (KLE) is also used to give students easy access to a wide range of resources and research tools, and as a platform for online discussions and quizzes.
-Students will be given many opportunities to become familiar with word processing, spreadsheets and graphics software as well as computer-based routes to access scientific literature.
+You will also be given the opportunity to undertake an independent non-experimental research project, supervised and supported by a member of staff.
+Web-based learning using the University’s virtual learning environment (KLE) is also used to give easy access to a wide range of resources and research tools, and as a platform for online discussions and quizzes.
+You will be given many opportunities to become familiar with word processing, spreadsheets and graphics software as well as computer-based routes to access scientific literature.

 All modules are assessed within the semester in which they are taught.
 Most contain elements of both ‘in-course’ assessment (in the form of laboratory reports, essays, posters) and formal examination, although some are examined by ‘in-course’ assessment alone.